bomonike/bomonike.github.io/python-exams.md

 Repeat as above.

 Passing this prep exam gets you a discount coupon for 50% ($150) off the actual $295 exam fee for a cost to you of $144.

+## Continue to Advanced Python (PE3)

+1. <a target="_blank" href="https://edube.org/study/pcpp1-1">Python Advanced 1 (Advanced OOP)</a>

+   * Classes, instances, attributes, methods, as well as working with class and instance data
+   * Shallow and deep operations
+   * Abstract classes, method overriding, static and class methods, special methods
+   * Inheritance, polymorphism, subclasses, and encapsulation
+   * Advanced exception handling techniques
+   * The pickle and shelve modules
+   * Metaclasses

+2. <a target="_blank" href="https://edube.org/study/pcpp1-2">Python Advanced 2 (Best Practices and Standardization</a>
+   * Best practices, standardization, and coding conventions
+   * How to implement the conventions for code comprising the standard library in the main Python distribution
+   * The principles that influence the design of Python code
+   * How to write a better and more effective code
+   * How to avoid the most common errors and mistakes

+3. <a target="_blank" href="https://edube.org/study/pcpp1-3">Python Advanced 3 (Introduction to GUI Programming in Python (TkInter)</a>
+   * what GUI is and where it came from
+   * how to create Graphical User Interfaces (GUIs) in Python using the tkinter package
+   * how to construct a GUI using basic blocks and conventions
+   * how event-driven programming works
+   * some popular and commonly used GUI environments and toolkits
+   * what tkinter is and how to build a GUI with its help
+   * how to use widgets, windows, and events
+   * how to create basic applications based on tkinter's application life cycle

+4. <a target="_blank" href="https://edube.org/study/pcpp1-4">Python Advanced 4 (Working with RESTful APIs)</a>
+   * The basic concepts of network programming, REST, network sockets, and client-server communication
+   * How to use and create sockets in Python, and how to establish and close the connection with a server
+   * What JSON and XML files are, and how they can used in network communication
+   * What HTTP methods are, and how to say anything in HTTP
+   * How to build a sample testing environment
+   * What CRUD is
+   * How to build a simple REST client, and how to fetch and remove data from server, add new data to it, and update the already-existing data

+5. <a target="_blank" href="https://edube.org/study/pcpp1-5">Python Advanced 5 (File Processing and Communicating with a Program's Environment)</a>
+   * sqlite ‒ interacting with SQLite databases
+   * xml ‒ creating and processing XML files
+   * csv ‒ CSV file reading and writing
+   * logging ‒ basics logging facility for Python
+   * configparser ‒ configuration file parser

 <hr />